bcgov/platform-developer-docs/bc-government-organizations-in-github.md

 The `bcgov-c` organization stores temporary (up to 12 months), private repositories with closed-source code and private documents.
 Closed-source projects must be moved to the `bcgov` organization at the end of the 12 months.
 This repository is **private**.

 * Use this repository if you need a temporary location for code while you collect approvals to make the code public.
 You must commit to making the code public in the future in order to use this repository.
 * Only the Platform Services team can create repositories in this organization.
-You can ask them to create a repository [here](https://just-ask-web-bdec76-prod.apps.silver.devops.gov.bc.ca/).
+You can ask them to create a repository [using the Just Ask! tool](https://just-ask-web-bdec76-prod.apps.silver.devops.gov.bc.ca/).

 Your product team can only have a permanent, private repository in `bcgov-c` if the GitOps repository has ArgoCD manifests.
 We strongly discourage permanent, private repositories.